 - Take your dough from the fridge and carefully turn it out onto a piece of greaseproof paper.

 - Score your dough with a lame or a razor blade in confident, even strokes.
-This will not only make your bread look good, but it will also help it expand in the oven.
+This will not only make your bread look good, but it will also help it expand evenly in the oven.

 - Remove your bread and leave it to cool on a wire rack.